eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 + "Open your eyes, [Kathleen Sullivan and Bob Joss] said.
 Get out of your head.
 Don't just advocate for your own turf, but think about the needs of the university as a whole, and of its future generations of students" \cite[\S7 Innovation: The Key to Success in Industry and Academia, pp. 113]{Hennessy2018a}.

+##	Chapter 8, Intellectual Curiosity: Why Being a Lifelong Learner is Crucial

+\cite[\S8 Intellectual Curiosity: Why Being a Lifelong Learner is Crucial, pp. 113]{Hennessy2018a}.